Mercerai/GPF/README.md

  ![framework_img](figs/framework.png)

-If you found this project useful, please give us a star ⭐️ or [cite](#citation) us in your paper, this is the greatest support and encouragement for us.
+If you found this project useful, please [cite](#citation) us in your paper, this is the greatest support for us.

 ## Installation
 ```shell